Budongo Forest: Wildlife research

 Vernon Reynolds first studied chimpanzees in this forest in 1962 and he eventually founded the Budongo Conservation Field Station.
 He wrote a book about the forest and its chimpanzees in 1965.
 Reynolds was one of a trio of pioneer field researchers - the others being Jane Goodall and Adriaan Kortlandt.
 During the 1970s and 1980s civil war raged in the country, with an accompanying breakdown of law and order.
 Chimpanzee mothers were shot and the infants taken from the forest and smuggled to collectors in Asia, Europe and America.
 Reynolds returned to Uganda in 1990 to determine whether a viable population of chimpanzees still existed in Budongo.
 By 1995 some fifty individuals had been identified, and this figure remained constant until 2000 when the numbers started rising, thought to be due to an influx of chimpanzees from other areas.

 The research team renovated and occupied buildings that had been constructed for the Budongo Sawmills Ltd. In 2005 funding for the project was provided by the RZSS at Edinburgh Zoo, as well as a number of other sources.
 The Budongo Forest Project became a Ugandan NGO and was renamed the Budongo Conservation Field Station.

 Richard Byrne, Cat Hobaiter and colleagues have been based at the Field Station to studying chimpanzee communication in the twenty-first century.
+A research by International Union for Conservation of Nature and Natural Resources by Howard P. C in 1991 published a detailed research finding on wildlife and forest reserves in Uganda entitled Nature Conservation in Uganda's Tropical Forest Reserve.